hzoscar/hzoscar/README.md

 - My trusty data toolbox, which I acquired through the rigorous data analytics certification program at La Escuela Británica de Artes y Tecnología (it takes me 1 year!), equips me with the skills to transform raw data into actionable insights.

-- 🎓 Soon, I'll be embarking on an expedition into the world of data science as I start my Master's degree at the Rome Business School 🇮🇹.
+- 🎓 Soon, I'll embark on an expedition into the world of data science as I start my Master's degree at the Rome Business School 🇮🇹.
 This new chapter promises to be an exploration of data's limitless possibilities.

 <!-- Skills Section -->
 ## 💼 Toolbox